KokoDoko/game-custom-elements/README.md

 ### What are these custom elements?

 A custom element is an HTML Element that allows you to add your own properties and methods.
-In this experiment we have an element `Car` that has an x,y position and an update method:
+In this experiment we have an element `Car` that has an `x` and `y` property and an `update()` method:

 ```
 class Car extends HTMLElement {